 - Hirsutism – Unwanted hair on face, chest, and other body parts

 - Acanthosis nigricans – Darkening of the skin on the neck, underarms, and other body parts

 - Skin breakouts, acne, and pimples

 What Causes PCOS Acne?

-PCOS Acne is rooted in high levels of Androgens or male hormones such as Testosterone, Androstenedione and DHEA.
-Now, when the androgen levels are high, lots of things can happen.
+PCOS Acne is rooted in excess Androgen or male hormones such as Testosterone, Androstenedione and DHEA.

 1. Excessive Androgens in your blood stream